-- Is lightweight enough and easy to carry around
+Is lightweight enough and easy to carry around

-Of course, it's hard to satisfy all the criteria you want, but in this post, I'll give you necessary details about the most popular growing mediums used; The advantages and downsides of each material.
+Of course, it's hard to satisfy all the criteria you want, but in this post, I'll give you necessary details about the most popular growing media used; The advantages and downsides of each material.
 And most importantly, I will help you decide which growing media will fit best to your situations.

 Click on the button to jump to the medium you want to know.